SNOlans 14

 Nolan’s 14 was conceived by mountaineer Jim Nolan in 1991.
 The route connects 14 peaks by various means of off trail navigation and route finding.
 The first recorded attempt was made in 1999 by Fred Vance, Blake Woodand Gordon Hardman.
 The 3 runners ended their attempt after completing half of the route.

-First Winter Attempt
+Second Winter Attempt

 In 2020, Aspen-based endurance athlete Eric "Sully" Sullivan attempted to become the first to complete Nolan's 14 on skis in a single push.
 After multiple delays due to dangerous conditions and the COVID-19 pandemic, Sullivan planned to start his attempt in early May 2020, aiming to finish within 100 hours.
 He had previously attempted the feat, skiing nine of the fourteeners in 36 hours with only 40 minutes of sleep.